 Pre-Implantation Genetic Diagnosis: The Controversy of Knowing

 Even with the one regulation on sex, Canadians, and other internationals, have ways to get around the regulations in their respective countries.
-For example, Dr. Steinberg, an LA based genetics doctor, runs an IVF clinic in Guadalajara, Mexico.
+For example, Dr. Steinberg, an LA-based genetics doctor, runs an IVF clinic in Guadalajara, Mexico.
 There, couples bring their embryos for tests that are regulated in their own country.
-Last year, Steinberg, a papal aid, asked him to “please, just slow down.”
+Last year, Steinberg, a papal aide, asked him to “please, just slow down.”

 So what are couples typically testing for in PGD?
 Besides genetic diseases and blindness, couples typically ask about height and intelligence.
 Couples will go to great lengths to avoid genetic mutations, as demonstrated by one Montreal woman, who was determined to avoid the genetic mutation of webbed feet in her child, a gene carried by her husband.
 When all ten embryos conceived with her husband contained the mutation, she decided to use sperm from a donor rather than have her child genetically tied to her husband.

 Aside from the actual controversy with scanning for certain genes, such as physical characteristics, Jonathon Kimmelman, a genetics doctor, sees a bigger problem – the unrealistic expectations the parents have for their child because of this technology.
 “Genes are not determinants,” he says; there is a possibility that the parents will go to great lengths to stack the deck in favor of their child genetically, resulting in unrealistic expectations being placed on the child.